Georgia governor suspends Glynn County Board of Education member after money laundering allegations

 >>> STREAM ACTION NEWS JAX LIVE <<<

-The indictment states that Gibbons was part of a “network of money mules” used to launder the proceeds of a Delaware man’s fraud scheme.
+According to the indictment, she was part of a “network of money mules” used to launder the proceeds of a Delaware man’s fraud scheme.
+Allegedly that was through various financial transactions, including the purchase of real property, mobile homes, and automobiles.

+It’s something the parent of a Glynn County student said is concerning.

+“I think it’s very bad that that happened, definitely, definitely should have gotten fired for that,” said Megan Wells.

 [DOWNLOAD: Free Action News Jax app for alerts as news breaks]